aditya-saxena-7/Optiver-Realized-Volatility-Prediction/README.md

 ---

-In this rigorous investigation, we aim to forecast short-term volatility within stock markets, leveraging the granular, high-resolution financial dataset provided by the Nasdaq-Closing-Price-Prediction Challenge, facilitated by Optiver on Kaggle.
+In this rigorous investigation, we aim to forecast short-term volatility within stock markets, leveraging the granular, high-resolution financial dataset provided by the Realized Volatility Prediction Challenge, facilitated by Optiver on Kaggle.
 Our analytical models intricately predict the realized volatility across discrete 10-minute intervals for a broad spectrum of stocks across various industry sectors.
 Utilizing cutting-edge quantitative methodologies and sophisticated machine learning algorithms applied to detailed order book and trades data, this research endeavors to substantially enhance both the accuracy and reliability of volatility predictions.
 These prognostications are indispensable for the astute pricing of options and other financial derivatives.

 The efficacy of our predictive models is meticulously evaluated using the Root Mean Square Percentage Error (RMSPE), ensuring a robust assessment of their predictive power. 📈